-- Engage with R|H for the remainder of their lives, knowing that R|H offers lifelong access to counseling, education opportunities, and emergency financial assistance through an on-going mentorship program.
+- Engage with R|H for the remainder of their lives, knowing that R|H offers lifelong access to counseling, spiritual encouragement, education opportunities, and assistance through an on-going mentorship program.

 The roots of prostitution and trafficking are often found in severe abuse, loss and/or neglect.
 It is these traumatic experiences that pushed the victims towards homelessness, addiction, prostitution, trafficking, and incarceration.
 They are survivors, and we offer unconditional love and support without judgment.

 R|H offers a peaceful place to live and receive support while they focus on living sober, honest and self-sufficient lives.
 All services are provided free of charge.
 We believe it’s important to connect survivors with the specific services that will help them heal.
-This includes alcohol and drug treatment programs, mental health services and physical health care, as well as prescriptions, dental care, and vision care…all in one place.
+This includes alcohol and drug treatment programs, mental health services, spiritual and physical care, as well as prescriptions, dental care, and vision care…all in one place.

 Many survivors haven’t earned their high school diplomas or held consistent employment.
 We don’t want anything to hold them back, so we provide the support they need to complete their education and acquire marketable job skills.

 Finally, after a survivor graduates from our long-term residential programs and services, they become part of our graduate network.
 This network provides them life-long access to counseling, education opportunities, spiritual encouragement and assistance through an on-going mentorship program.

 Additionally, we saw that survivors were making great strides in their recovery but still had trouble getting a job due to arrest records or gaps in their resume because they were living on the streets or in captivity.
 So we offer opportunities where they can learn job skills and gain real work experience.
 They can earn a living wage and have a path toward financial independence.